micmejia/bible-dump/AMPC/Luke/Luke 9.md

-And He said to all, If any person wills to come after Me, let him deny himself [[^g]disown himself, [^h]forget, lose sight of himself and his own interests, [^i]refuse and give up himself] and take up his cross daily and follow Me [[^j]cleave steadfastly to Me, conform wholly to My example in living and, if need be, in dying also].
+And He said to all, If any person wills to come after Me, let him deny himself [disown himself, forget, lose sight of himself and his own interests, refuse and give up himself] and take up his cross daily and follow Me [cleave steadfastly to Me, conform wholly to My example in living and, if need be, in dying also].